friesenb13/Assignment3/readme.md

 Also in use is the P5 Javascript library, which inserts a canvas into the webpage, which allows the use of Processing sketches.

 Works best in Chrome, and requires access to your webcam.
+The filters are a bit taxing, so they sometimes take a second to load once your face has moved, and they work best if you keep your head facing forward.

 Github Page for the face tracker: https://github.com/auduno/clmtrackr